Considerations around paying a Keynote Speaker you may not have considered.

 - Do you have unique transport (Private jet, helicopter, chauffeur 24/7)?

 - Can you offer high video & photography production value?

 - Will there be great media coverage at your event?

 - Can you offer outstanding hospitality?

-For more insights on how to get a speaker and their speech aligned with your Vision & Strategy download: The Keynote Speaker BEST PRICE Expert Guide below.
+For more insights on how to get a speaker and their speech aligned with your Vision & Strategy download: Guide on how much does a Keynote Speaker cost below.